 We highly recommend that you seek medical care immediately after a car crash.
 It will also make it easier for you to obtain compensation from your own insurance coverage and possibly the other driver’s insurance company too.

 You can find more about personal injury protection (PIP) insurance laws in Florida Statute 627.736.
+Additionally, the Florida Highway Patrol is one of the authorities to which the accident can be reported within the 10-day window.

 What Is Included in a Long Form Traffic Crash Report?